Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 This is the hardest one.
 You've hired someone for their skill.
 Let them use it.

-Designers who specialize in coaching sites have built dozens of them.
-They know what works.
-They know what converts.
+If you can find a design team who specializes in coaching sites, you're in a good spot because they understand what works and converts.
 They've tested button colors and headline placements and image choices.
 Trust that knowledge.
 It's what you're paying for.

 Have a Clear Approval Process